An Introduction to the Three Principles...

 So how do I start?
 Well, there's really nowhere to go with this other than to jump right in, but please note that there is potential

 for this to end up sounding like "Jonelle meets up with space alien" (which would also be really cool, by the way).
 And so, you may need to maintain some semblance of open-mindedness, as you read through this story.

-all of my thoughts are completely (and innocently, and unknowingly) made up by me.
-This insight led to 3 days of intense relief and well being and happiness, the realization of many new insights, followed by a significant change in my overall experience and
+and all of my thoughts are completely (and innocently, and unknowingly) made up by me/through me.
+This insight led to 3 days of intense relief and well being and happiness, the realization of many new insights, followed by a significant change in my overall

-saw at a profound level, the interconnectedness of all people and all things...
+ourselves.
+I saw at a profound level, the interconnectedness of all people and all things...
 I saw clearly, the "equality" of all humans, no matter who they are, or what their actions or circumstances.
-I held an intense impersonal unconditional love for everyone.
-And I
+I held an intense impersonal unconditional love for everyone

-came to a deep understanding of faith in the fact that all of us always have access to complete understanding of life, no matter what craziness is going on inside us or around us...
-I saw that anyone, including myself can have a life much less affelted by
+and everything.
+And I came to a deep understanding of faith in the fact that all of us always have access to complete understanding of life, no matter what craziness is going on inside us or around us...
+I saw that anyone, including myself can have a life

 At this point, I'm guessing that you're thinking one or all of the following:

 - OK, what drug is she on, and where can I get some?

 - If I had a ton of money, I'd be really happy